-The Winston - Salem Wolfhounds Gaelic Athletic Association is proud to be represented at the Seventeenth Annual Bethabara Highland Games on May 13, 2017 at Historic Bethabara Park in Winston-Salem.
+The Winston-Salem Wolfhounds Gaelic Athletic Association is proud to be represented at the Seventeenth Annual Bethabara Highland Games on May 5, 2018 at Historic Bethabara Park in Winston-Salem.
 Being a local Gaelic (Irish) Football club, which helps promote traditional Irish sports and culture in the Winston Salem community, we felt that this was a perfect venue to support our brethren Scottish athletes and spread the word about Winston-Salem’s growing Gaelic Football team, the Wolfhounds.
 Join us for a day of traditional Scottish heavy athletics, family gatherings, musical entertainment and the camaraderie of competition.
 Visit the Wolfhound booth and learn much more about the traditional Irish sports of Gaelic football and Hurling.

-Parking is easy! and Request an electronic PDF version of the 2017 Program or pick one up on location at the Front Gate or Visitor Center.
+Parking is easy!
+Request an electronic PDF version of the 2018 Program or pick one up on location at the Front Gate or Visitor Center.

 Attendance at the Bethabara Highland Games is very family oriented with lots of activities for the kids.